Since 2001 providing the latest information on tropical cyclone activity in the Atlantic Basin and the weather conditions in Puerto Rico.

 Night

-Saturday Night: Isolated showers.
-Partly cloudy, with a low around 81.
-Southeast wind 6 to 9 mph.
+Thursday Night: Isolated showers.
+Partly cloudy, with a low around 79.
+Southeast wind around 7 mph.
 Chance of precipitation is 10%.

 Isolated